noteflakes-music/lyp/README.md

 ## How lyp works

-Lyp sets up a working directory in `~/.lyp` where it keeps its binaries,  installed packages, and installed versions of lilypond.
-Lyp provides a wrapper script for lilypond, which does the following:
+Lyp sets up a working directory in `~/.lyp` where it keeps its binaries,  installed packages, and installed versions of Lilypond.
+Lyp provides a wrapper script for Lilypond, which does the following:

-- Select the correct version of lilypond to use (see below).
+- Select the correct version of Lilypond to use (see [below](#installing-and-using-lilypond)).
-- Scan the given lilypond file for any dependencies (specified using `\require`), and also recursively scan any include files for dependencies
+- Scan the given Lilypond file for any dependencies (specified using `\require`), and also recursively scan any include files for dependencies
 - Resolve the dependency tree and calculate the correct versions to use for each required package.
-- Create a wrapper lilypond file that loads the packages.
+- Create a wrapper Lilypond file that loads the packages.
-- Invoke the selected version of lilypond.
+- Invoke the selected version of Lilypond.

-For more information on running lilypond see the section on [Running lilypond](#running-lilypond).
+For more information on running Lilypond see the section on [Running Lilypond](#running-lilypond).

 ## Working with Packages

-A package is a library of lilypond code, containing one or more lilypond files, that provide commonly-used functionality for users.
-A package can be a library of scheme code to extend lilypond, as in openlilylib; or a stylesheet which contains music fonts and additional lilypond code to change the look of the music: font, spacing, line widths, sizes, etc.
+A package is a library of Lilypond code, containing one or more Lilypond files, that provide commonly-used functionality for users.
+A package can be a library of scheme code to extend Lilypond, as in [OpenLilyLib](https://github.com/openlilylib/); or a stylesheet which contains music fonts and additional Lilypond code to change the look of the music: font, spacing, line widths, sizes, etc.

-The difference between merely copying and including a lilypond file in your music, and using a lilypond package is that you can easily share your music file with anyone and let them compile your music without having to download and copy additional code. lyp takes care of installing and resolving any dependencies in your lilypond files, so that you can compile your lilypond files anywhere without schlepping around a bunch of include files.
+The difference between merely copying and including a Lilypond file in your music, and using a Lilypond package is that you can easily share your music file with anyone and let them compile your music without having to download and copy additional code. lyp takes care of installing and resolving any dependencies in your Lilypond files, so that you can compile your Lilypond files anywhere without schlepping around a bunch of include files.
 Also, because packages are versioned, repeatable compilation using external code becomes trivial.

-### What constitutes a package?
+### What is a package?

-In lyp, a package should contain at least a single lilypond file named `package.ly` in its root directory.
-A package could contain additional lilypond files referenced in the main package file (using relative includes).
-A package could also depend on other packages by using the `\require` command (see below).
+In lyp, a package is a directory that should contain at least a single Lilypond file named `package.ly` in its root directory.
+A package could contain additional Lilypond and scheme files referenced in the main package file (using relative `\include`s).
+A package could also depend on other packages by using the `\require` command (see [below](#using-packages)).

-Lilypond packages are expected to be published as git repositories.
-The packages is then versioned using git tags.
-A package can be referenced either using its git URL, a short name (if it's registered in the [lyp package index](https://github.com/lyp-packages/index)), or alternatively as a local path (which is meant for package development more than anything else).
+Lyp packages are expected to be published as git repositories.
+The package is then versioned using git tags.
+A package can be referenced either using its git URL, a registered canonical name (if it's registered in the [lyp package index](https://github.com/lyp-packages/index)), or alternatively as a local path (which is really meant for package development more than anything else).

+Packages can also include test files, examples that demonstrate proper usage, ruby source code for enhancing lyp itself, or alternative font files for creating a custom look for Lilypond scores.

 ### Installing packages